 Feeling stressed and overwhelmed by daily pressures?
-Download Abide for Christian stress meditations that combine calming techniques with Scripture to quiet your mind, ease stress, and find peace.
+Download Abide for Christian stress meditations that combine calming techniques with Scripture to quiet your mind, ease anxiety, and find peace.

 Traveling can be stressful; even more so if you’re subject to bouts of anxiety.
 One time when I was traveling by myself from my home in Orlando to Burlington, Vermont, as soon as I entered the security line, my heart started racing erratically, causing me to feel lightheaded.
 I had experienced these symptoms before, and I knew they were due to being nervous and stressed (I’m not a very good air traveler!), so I slowed my pace (luckily there weren’t very many in line that day), took deep, calming breaths, and didn’t panic.
 I needed strategies from others on staying calm when you travel.